purescript-spec/purescript-spec/docs/running.md

 NODE_PATH=output node -e "require('Test.Main').main();"
 ```

-**NOTE:** A test program using `Test.Spec.Runner.run` cannot be browserified
+**NOTE:** A test program using `Test.Spec.Runner.runSpec` cannot be browserified
 and run in the browser, it requires NodeJS.
 To run your tests in a browser,
 see [Browser Testing](#browser-testing) below.

 ## Reporters

-Reporters can be passed to the runner, e.g. `run [reporter1, ..., reporterN]
+Reporters can be passed to the runner, e.g. `runSpec [reporter1, ..., reporterN]
 spec`.
 Currently there are these reporters available:

 * `consoleReporter` in `Test.Spec.Reporter.Console`